 The rest of the paper is organized as follows.
-In Sec.~\ref{sec:Theoretical} we summarize the theoretical formalism for the SIA and SIDIS processes.
+In Sec.~\ref{sec:Theoretical}, we provide a summary of the theoretical formalism concerning the SIDIS and SIA processes.
 The parametrization of FFs and the flavor decomposition for charged pion, kaon and unidentified light hadrons in terms of Neural Network will be detailed in this section.
 The SIA and SIDIS experimental data sets analyzed in this work and the kinematical cuts applied will be summarized in Sec.~\ref{sec:data}.
 In Sec.~\ref{sec:fit} we present the fitting methodology as well as the Monte Carlo method to calculate the uncertainties of FFs.
 Sec.~\ref{sec:results} includes the detailed discussion of the numerical results in the presence of nuclear corrections.
-Finally, Sec.~\ref{sec:Summary} present the summary and conclusion.
+Finally, in Sec.~\ref{sec:Summary}, we will provide the summary and conclusion of the study.